tierratelematics/goats/README.md

 ## Prerequisites

-The tool assumes that you already have configured your *rush.json* file, and that you already have installed both rush and git on your system.
+The tool assumes that you already have configured your *project.json* file, and that you already have installed both rush and git on your system.
+The tool automatically create a *rush.json* that contains all the project that contains *project.json*.

 ## Installation